 \section{SPT-SZ cluster catalog}

 For our analysis, we use the SZ selected cluster catalog detected by SPT, which provides a mass-limited sample.
 The SPT is a 10-meter telescope located at the South Pole that has imaged the sky at three different frequencies: 95 GHz, 150 GHz, and 220 GHz with an angular resolution of about 1 arcminute~\cite{Carlstrom}.
-SPT completed a 2500 square-degree survey between 2007 and 2011 to detect galaxy clusters using the SZ effect.
-This 2500 sq. degree SPT-SZ survey detected 677 confirmed galaxy clusters with SNR greater than 4.5, corresponding to a mass threshold of $3 \times 10^{14} M_{\odot}$ up to redshift of 1.8~\cite{Bleem15,Bocquet2019}\footnote{{\url{ https://pole.uchicago.edu/public/data/sptsz-clusters/2500d_cluster_sample_Bocquet19.fits }}}.
+SPT completed a 2500 square degree survey between 2007 and 2011 to detect galaxy clusters using the SZ effect.
+This survey detected 677 galaxy clusters with SNR greater than 4.5, corresponding to a mass threshold of $3 \times 10^{14} M_{\odot}$ up to redshift of 1.8~\cite{Bleem15,Bocquet2019}\footnote{{\url{ https://pole.uchicago.edu/public/data/sptsz-clusters/2500d_cluster_sample_Bocquet19.fits }}}.
 The SPT cluster redshifts were obtained using a dedicated optical and infrared follow-up campaign from pointed imaging and spectroscopic observations~\cite{Song,Ruel} in conjunction with data from optical imaging surveys such as the Blanco Cosmology Survey~\cite{Desai12} and Dark Energy Survey~\cite{Saro}.
 We have previously done a search for gamma-rays induced due to astrophysical processes from 300 clusters from this sample, ranked according to $M_{500}/z^2$~\cite{Manna2024}.
 Here, $M_{500}$ denotes the total mass enclosed within a sphere with a mean density of 500 times the critical density of the universe at the cluster's redshift, and $z$ represents the cluster's redshift~\cite{Bocquet2019}.
-In this work, we conduct a search for gamma-ray emission from dark matter annihilation for a sample of 350 galaxy clusters from the aforementioned catalog, the clusters are ranked in decreasing order of their mass ratio, $M_{500}/z^2$.
+In this work, we conduct a search for gamma-ray emission from dark matter annihilation for a sample of 350 galaxy clusters from the aforementioned catalog, after ranking them in decreasing order of their mass ratio, $M_{500}/z^2$.